-The approved budget includes 46 temporary positions, including nurses, personal support workers, specialized cleaners and other supports.
-It also includes a permanent Infection Prevention and Control Specialist for one of the Region's long-term care homes (the other home already has a Specialist in place).
+The proposed budget includes 46 temporary positions, including nurses, personal support workers, specialized cleaners and other supports.
+In addition, a permanent Infection Prevention and Control Specialist would be hired for one of the Region's long-term care homes (the other home already has a Specialist in place).
 These resources are needed to replace redeployed staff and volunteers and to respond to COVID-19 with increased infection prevention and control measures, new outbreak management protocols, enhanced onsite contact tracing capacity, active screening, support for essential visits, and additional training and education for staff.